Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

 hing
 "

-i got so stone; this is the latest, and greatest, i'll hing it out later
+i got so stone; this is the latest, and greatest, i'll hing it out later #algebraically

 23:08
- "go look in the mirror" ȧs punishment; you need to get better looking, by looking better, where looking = acting =.. #hypnotherapy it's a real kick in the crotch (pussy punting?), when you see just how ugly you are, and this self reflection is self taught unkowingly; just as everyone hates the sound of their own voice, so too is the echomirror (em #typogg); but they're allowed to listen to music, as long as it's loud enough for me to hear, and it can't have naughty words (*naughty* *naughty* *naughty*; *tsk* *tsk* *tsk*), and they have to dance to it (how i know how good it is; compar'tor #1⁽ˢᵗ⁾) people like to sign up for human subject research experiments; not reading what you're signing as a meta(human subject research experiment(s)); the meaning∘life #42 segregation of society is good for keeping the unhealthy away from the healthy; even smiling is contagious in disneyland(meta); you really think rich people are that wealthy? (un)paid actors #disneyland
+ "go look in the mirror" ȧs punishment; you need to get better looking, by looking better, where looking = acting =.. #hypnotherapy it's a real kick in the crotch (pussy punting?), when you see just how ugly you are, and this self reflection is self taught unkowingly (mookow); just as everyone hates the sound of their own voice, so too is the echomirror (em #typogg); but they're allowed to listen to music, as long as it's loud enough for me to hear, and it can't have naughty words (*naughty* *naughty* *naughty*; *tsk* *tsk* *tsk*), and they have to dance to it (how i know how good it is (/iffdea?f/); compar'tor #1⁽ˢᵗ⁾) people like to sign up for human subject research experiments; not reading what you're signing as a meta(human subject research experiment(s)); the meaning∘life #42 segregation of society is good for keeping the unhealthy away from the healthy; even smiling is contagious in disneyland(meta); you really think rich people are that wealthy? (un)paid actors #disneyland pulling the strings of the economy

-{wife beaters,..} are psychological experiments; called the angels of death; for iff they die, you get arrested c̄out "fair" trial (for white people only; everyone knows that; even the black judges follow their ways, and (religious, discriminatious,.; views, morals,..)
+{wife beaters, any other abuse,..} are psychological experiments; called the angels of death; for iff they die, you get arrested c̄out "fair" trial (for white people only; everyone knows that; even the black judges follow their ways, and (religious, discriminatious,.; views, morals,..) (but we all know it's just black face; who knows them personally?
+6° is middle-manned; epic spy battle going on)